replit/kaboom/doc/25-platformer.md

 	})

 ```

-The `onUpdate()` function in the code above will update the state of the player's position in every frame. `camPos()` function will make the game screen or "camera" follow the player's movement as the game progresses.
+The `onUpdate()` function will update the state of the player's position in every frame. `camPos()` function will make the game screen or "camera" follow the player's movement as the game progresses.

 The if statement in the update function will check if the player falls from a platform dies, in which case it will switch to the losing scene which we are yet to implement.

-### Adding player movement
+## Handling player movement

-To control our player's movements, we will the keyboard arrow keys.
-We will also use the space key to make our layer jump.
+To control our player's movements, we will use the keyboard arrow keys.
+We will also use the space key to make our player jump.
 Add the following code below the `onUpdate()` function to implement the control keys:

 ```javascript